 There will be a heavy focus on energy absorption, sharp edges and visibility.

-Modification after the fact when you purchased a helmet is not acceptable and accessories must be fitted as per the manufacturer’s instructions.
+Modification after purchasing a helmet is not acceptable, and accessories must be fitted as per the manufacturer’s instructions.

 So, please don’t drill holes into your lid to fit comms kits.

 I left perhaps the most important testing procedure until last.

 You can test a helmet all day long, and it can pass everything with flying colours, but the helmet must be equipped to handle impacts.
 Otherwise, everything else is pretty pointless.

 For ECE 22.06, a new Oblique Impact Test has been introduced – this tests how much a helmet rotates in an impact.